FAQs for Child and adolescent psychoanalytic psychotherapy (M80)

 What work experience do I need prior to applying?

-Experience must be gained in a professional setting within an organisation as a volunteer or employee.
 Experience does not need to be with a clinical population but must consist of direct face-to-face contact with children and young people.
-This can be individual or group work with this age group.
+This can be individual or group work.

 I don’t live in London.
 Can I still train with the Tavistock and Portman?

 Many of our trainees live and work outside London but train at the Tavistock.
-Coming from as far afield as Northern Ireland, Cornwall (and even once from Paris!), they travel to the Clinic each Wednesday to take part in seminars and to receive supervision.
-At the moment due to the Covid 19 all teaching is delivered by zoom.
+Coming from as far afield as Northern Ireland, Cornwall (and even once from Paris!), they travel to the clinic each Wednesday to take part in seminars and to receive supervision.

 Applicant checklist: